 There are so many digital readers out there.
-We cannot create a different sales technology for each and every propriety format.
+We can’t create a separate sales technology for each and every proprietary format.
+[Did you mean proprietary?]

-Indeed, all of this is true.
+All of this is true.
 That is why NetIS is not here to REPLACE your current ebook sales venues.
-It can be used as ANOTHER venue, in which you have the flexibility and control like nowhere else.
+It offers ANOTHER venue.
+One that can give you the flexibility and control to make optimal business decisions.

 Click

-Slide #8 ADDING ADD TO CART
+Slide #8 INTRODUCING “ ADD TO CART”

-Let me explain what I mean by “Another venue”.
-I’ll do so by comparing the way your website currently handles ebook readers and paper book readers.
+Let me illustrate what I mean by “Another venue”.
+I’ll do so by comparing the way your website currently handles ebook readers and traditional book readers.

-Say someone visits your website.
+Someone visits your website.

 Play Video

-This is an actual recording of your website.
-He sees a book he likes.
-For example, “A passion for leadership” by Robert gates.
+This is an actual video of your website.
+The reader sees a book he or she likes.
+For example, “A Passion for Leadership” by Robert Gates.

 Second 25 Pause.

-Or maybe he didn’t go to your website.
-He just heard of the book from a friend, and decided to purchase it.
+Or maybe the reader didn’t go to your website, but heard of the book from a friend, and decided to purchase it.
 Play Video

-So he searches for it in google (again this is a recording of the actual search results).
+So the reader searches on Google.
+Again, this is a video of the actual search results.

 Second 00:38.

-As you can see, your website is the first result in the google search.
-So he clicks it.
+As you can see, your website appears first in the Google search.
+Now let’s click on it.

 Second 00:57 Pause.

-Whatever the reason is.
-He is now in your website, with an intent to buy the book.
+The reader is now looking at your website, with an intent to buy the book.

 Play